Student–teacher ratio

-The student–teacher ratio or student–faculty ratio refers to the number of students who attend a school or university divided by the number of teachers or staff in the institution.
+The student–teacher ratio or student–faculty ratio refers to the number of students for every teacher in a school.
 For example, a student–teacher ratio of 10:1 indicates that there are 10 students for every one teacher.
 The term can also be reversed to create a teacher–student ratio.

 A related measure is the staff:child ratio, the number of children for whom each child care staff member (or family child care provider) is responsible for supervising.

 The ratio is often used as a proxy for class size, although various factors can lead to class size varying independently of student–teacher ratio (and vice versa).
 In most cases, the student–teacher ratio will be significantly lower than the average class size.

 Student–teacher ratios vary widely among developed countries.
 In primary education, the average student–teacher ratio among members of the Organisation for Economic Co-operation and Development (OECD) is just below 16, but ranges from 40 in Brazil to 28 in Mexico to 11 in Hungary and Luxembourg.